macelik/MoSwADocs/docs/source/results.rst

  **2. Upgrading Motifs:** The *vice versa* of the downgrading motifs, Major motif becoming Index in the subsequent position (denoted as M => I), Minor becoming Index (denoted as Mi => I) or any gain of the motif, contrary to motif loss.
 Index motif gain is denoted as "I => +".
-Upgrading motifs are placed at the bottom of the plot as nodes and just like Downgrading motifs, !!it follows the same hiearchial order!!.
+Upgrading motifs are placed at the bottom lane of the plot as nodes and just like Downgrading motifs, !!it follows the same hiearchial order!!.
 This allows users to easily spot the direct replacing switches.

     .. admonition:: Upgrading Motif Order